cg2024-gndec/listening/index.md

 These notes should help you in your **Professional Communication** studies.
-Let me know if you need any more clarification!